Skip to main content

 Zero Allocation

-Fiber is optimized for high performance, meaning values returned from fiber.Ctx are not immutable by default and will be reused across requests.
-As a rule of thumb, you should use context values only within the handler and must not keep any references.
-Once you return from the handler, any values obtained from the context will be reused in future requests.
-Here is an example:
+Fiber is optimized for high performance, so values returned from fiber.Ctx are not immutable by default and will be reused across requests.
+Use context values only within the handler, and do not keep any references after the handler returns.

-If you need to persist such values outside the handler, make copies of their underlying buffer using the copy builtin.
-Here is an example of persisting a string:
+If you need to persist a context value beyond the handler, make a copy of its underlying buffer using the copy builtin:

 func handler(c fiber.Ctx) error {